-Notice of Annual Meeting of Shareholders 3
+Notice of Annual and Special Meeting of Shareholders 3

 Management Information Circular 4

 - Solicitation of Proxies 4

 - Appointment of Proxy Holders 4

 - Validity of Proxies 4

 - Revocation of Proxies 4

 - Voting by Non-Registered Shareholders 4

 - Voting Shares 5

 - Manner of Voting and Tabulating Proxies 5

 - Principal Holders of Voting Shares 6

 Business of Meeting 6

 1. Financial Statements 6

 2. Election of Directors 6

 3. Appointment of Auditors 10

+4. Continuation of Stock Option Plan 10

 - Executive Compensation 11

-- Director Compensation 17
+- Director Compensation 18

 - Securities Authorized for Issuance under the Equity Compensations Plans 20

 - Insurance Coverage and Indemnification 23

 - Performance Graph 24

-- Indebtedness of Directors and Executive Officers 24
+- Indebtedness of Directors and Executive Officers 25

 - Indebtedness of Directors and Executive Officers under Securities Purchase and Other Programs 25

 - Statement of Corporate Governance Practices 26

-- Additional Information 33
+- Additional Information 34

-- Approval of Directors 34
+- Approval of Directors 35

-- Schedule A - Mandate of the Board of Directors 35
+- Schedule A - Mandate of the Board of Directors 36

+- Schedule B - Stock Option Plan Re-Approval Resolution 39

-NOTICE OF ANNUAL MEETING OF SHAREHOLDERS
+NOTICE OF ANNUAL AND SPECIAL MEETING OF SHAREHOLDERS

-The Annual Meeting (the "Meeting") of the shareholders of Posera Ltd. (the "Corporation" or "Posera") will be held at the offices of Fasken Martineau DuMoulin LLP 333 Bay Street, Suite 2400, Toronto, Ontario M5H 2T6, on Monday, June 25, 2018, at 4:00 p.m.
+The Annual and Special Meeting (the "Meeting") of the shareholders of Posera Ltd. (the "Corporation" or "Posera") will be held at the offices of Fasken Martineau DuMoulin LLP 333 Bay Street, Suite 2400, Toronto, Ontario M5H 2T6, on Wednesday, June 26, 2019, at 4:00 p.m.
 (Eastern Standard Time) for the following purposes:

-- 1. to receive the financial statements of the Corporation for the fiscal year ended December 31, 2017; - 2. to elect directors for the ensuing year; - 3. to appoint auditors and to authorize the directors to fix their remuneration; and
+- 1. to receive the financial statements of the Corporation for the fiscal year ended December 31, 2018; - 2. to elect directors for the ensuing year; - 3. to appoint auditors and to authorize the directors to fix their remuneration; - 4. to re-approve the Corporation's 2011 stock incentive option plan as required by the Toronto Stock Exchange; and - 5. to transact such further and other business as may properly come before the Meeting or any adjournment thereof.

 A description of the matters to be submitted to the Meeting is contained in the Management Information Circular accompanying this Notice of Meeting.
-The 2017 Management Information Circular and a form of Proxy accompany this Notice of Annual Meeting.
+The 2018 Management Information Circular and a form of Proxy accompany this Notice of Annual and Special Meeting.

-The record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting is May 25th, 2018.
+The record date for the determination of shareholders entitled to receive notice of and to vote at the Meeting is May 21st, 2019.
 Shareholders of the Corporation whose names have been entered in the register of shareholders at the close of business on that date will be entitled to receive notice of and to vote at the Meeting.

-The financial statements for the fiscal year ended December 31, 2017 and the audit report are available on the Company's website and will also be made available at the meeting.
-DATED at Toronto, Ontario this 24th day of May, 2018.
+The financial statements for the fiscal year ended December 31, 2018 and the audit report are available on the Company's website and will also be made available at the meeting.
+DATED at Toronto, Ontario this 27th day of May 2019.